longpractice/linux_kernel_index/mm/s.md

 The lower half is used for user space.
 The higher space is used for kernel space.

+## slab_destroy
+destroy a free slab by calling kmem_freepages which returns pages back to the buddy allocator system.
+If the freelist is off-slab, also dispose that.

 ## slab_get_obj
 ```c
 static void *slab_get_obj(struct kmem_cache *cachep, struct page *page)